jeffinnes/obsidian-work-vault/Things to remember/Manager Audit Tasks/Disk Space Report.md

 Frequency: when generated
 Training Completed: true
 ---
-This is emailed, sort it to make sure no one is below 70%
+This is emailed, sort it to make sure no one is below 70% available